mjal/maxime.lalis.se/content/posts/signal-is-no-silver-bullet.md

 <!-- encryption -->

-Privacy is important.
-And for that, we rely on encryption.
-Signal is one of the best tools for that.
-But encryption is not always enough.
+Privacy matter.
+To have privacy on the internet, we usually rely on encryption.
+Signal is one of the best tool out there for end-to-end encrypted communication.
+Yet encryption is not always enough.
 We also need to take good care of metadata.

 What is **metadata**?
 Metadata is the context of your message.
 From whom to whom, when, with what device, which app, etc.